-This class will be following a traditional online asynchronous model.
-This asynchronous structure is where assignments have deadlines, but you do not have set dates and times you are expected/required to be logged in.
-This class will be using the model Online Asynchronous which includes the following structure:
+This class will be following a traditional online asynchronous model, meaning that it will not be face-to-face where you must be physically present in the classroom to receive the course content.
+This asynchronous structure is where all coursework has hard deadlines, but you do not have set dates and times you are expected/required to be logged in.